digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 - You have to **signal your intent to contribute** by contributing to the issue discussions.
 - Choose issues strategically - **only the first 5 contributors will be accepted** for the group.

-The process resembles open-source projects, involving self-selection (instead of fixed assignment to groups), communicating in public issues, creating pull requests
+The process resembles open source projects, involving self-selection (instead of fixed assignment to groups), communicating in public issues, creating pull requests
 You can select the topics that you are interested in by contributing code.

 Organize ...